 Step One.
-Use either a cutting machine (Silhouette is my fav!) or a sharp pair of scissors to cut the Cardboard Basket Weaving template from thin cardboard.
-I used Silhouette Chipboard but a cereal box would work well too.
+Use either a cutting machine (I love my Cricut Maker!) or a sharp pair of scissors to cut the Cardboard Basket Weaving template from thin cardboard.
+I suggest using Cricut Kraftboard but a cereal box would work well too.
 Remember to scale the template down if you want a project that takes less than 15 minutes.
 Also, I’m not counting this step toward the 15 minute stopwatch since I usually just have a bunch of these store away until needed.

 Step Two.
-Use the Cardboard Basking Weaving – Center file to cut a felt circle that will be glued to the inside of your basket.
+Use the Cardboard Basking Weaving file to cut a felt circle that will be glued to the inside of your basket.
 You can also glue one to the bottom if you’d like.